-DOCXPath is a new feature of phpdocx available since version 6.0, in the Advanced and Premium licenses.
-Its functionality is to facilitate the low level work with DOCX documents through easy but powerful methods that allow you to insert, delete, replace, clone, move, import and return almost any Word content.
+DOCXPath is available in Advanced and Premium licenses.
+This feature facilitates the low level work with DOCX documents through easy but powerful methods that allow you to insert, delete, replace, clone, move, import and return almost any Word content.

 This feature benefits from the flexibility that a set of options adds.
 This set allows to filter by content type, position, text, parents, attributes or dynamic queries.

 For example, it is possible to add a new image after any paragraph that contains a certain text, to place several new elements before a specific graph, to delete one or more rows from a table or a whole paragraph, or to replace one graph with another.
 The possibilities of DOCXPath are almost endless.